-A. Sponsors are encouraged to use the Study Data Standardization Plan (SDSP) to communicate the intent to submit SEND datasets during product development, and to allow for discussion with the review division when there is any ambiguity on the SEND requirement for a study (See sections 8.2.2 and 2.1 of the Guide).

-- B. When SEND is not submitted for reasons outlined under Section 4.1.3.4.1 (Scope of SEND for SENDIGs v3.0 and v3.1), use of a simplified ts.xpt file may be needed where the value "NA" (Not Applicable) should be populated in the TSVALNF field (See section 8.2.2 of the Guide). - C. For further information on nonclinical Weight of Evidence documents, refer to Section 7.1 of the Guide.
+- A. Sponsors are encouraged to use the Study Data Standardization Plan (SDSP) to communicate the intent to submit SEND datasets during product development, and to allow for discussion with the review division when there is any ambiguity on the SEND requirement for a study (See sections 8.2.2 and 2.1 of the Guide). - B. When SEND is not submitted for reasons outlined under Section 4.1.3.4.1 (Scope of SEND for SENDIGv3.0, SENDIGv3.1 and SENDIGv3.1.1), use of a simplified ts.xpt file may be needed where the value "NA" (Not Applicable) should be populated in the TSVALNF field (See section 8.2.2 of the Guide). - C. For further information on nonclinical Weight of Evidence documents, refer to Section 7.1 of the Guide.